ramparvathaneni1/learn-webpack2/notes.md

     We call `path.resolve()` to get the actual path.
  - In Node JS `__dirname` (double underscore) means current working directory.
  - `__dirname` is a constant in NodeJS.
+ - **loaders** are individual libraries used to enchance Webpack.
+    E.g.: `babel-loader`
+ - **loaders** can be used to process various types of files.

+### Babel
+ - Converts ES2015 (ES6) code to ES5 code that runs in all browsers.
+ - Needs 3 modules
+    - `babel-loader` teaches Babel how to work with Webpack.
+    - `babel-core` to read code, parse it and generate output files.
+    - `babel-preset-env` is the ruleset for tellign Babel what pieces of ES6 code to look for and how to convert to ES5 code.